Laminate vs. Vinyl Flooring: What is the Best Option?

 Laminate flooring is made up of high density fiberboard, which comes from recycled hardwoods.
-From a visual standpoint, laminate can replicate the look and style of natural hardwood flooring.
+From a visual standpoint, laminate replicates the look and style of natural hardwood flooring.
 Best of all, your flooring costs can be reduced by half.
 Laminate is not ideal in places where it will be exposed to a high level of moisture or humidity.
-Being it is mostly a wood product, it can deteriorate and pop apart if exposed to excess moisture.
+Being it is mostly a wood product, it might deteriorate and pop apart if exposed to excess moisture.
 Laminate is going to be best installed in climate-controlled areas.

 Laminate vs. Vinyl Flooring: Your Choice!

 So now that we know the differences between laminate vs. vinyl flooring, it’s time to put our knowledge into action.
 Based on the fact vinyl is completely immune to moisture, it’s a lock for use in the bathroom.
 The bathroom sees the most moisture out of any room in the house on a day-to-day basis.
 Choosing luxury vinyl in here will save you headaches over time.
 If you are finishing the basement and looking for an alternative to tile or carpet, consider vinyl.
 A foundation may create moisture, so it’s a smart move to place vinyl down here also.
 Now, about the rest of the house?
 Laminate.
 Laminate flooring tends to provide better comfort, and also a more visually appealing option, without breaking the bank.